-NYLS’s Cyberharassment Clinic, led by Adjunct Professor Andrew Santa Ana, provides an unprecedented opportunity for law students to represent victims of online harassment by counseling individuals and advocating for broader protections.
+NYLS’s Cyberharassment Clinic, led by Adjunct Professor Andrew Sta.
+Ana, provides an unprecedented opportunity for law students to represent victims of online harassment by counseling individuals and advocating for broader protections.
 The Cyberharassment Clinic is the first and only law school clinic representing clients in this space.

 During the 2020–21 academic year, Antonia Bracca ’21, Brian Brantley ’21, Kristina Hernandez ’21, Brianna Jimenez ’21, Christina Pasaturo ’21, Bryn Ritchie 4L Evening, Gina Rodriguez ’21, and Shukra Sabnis 4L Evening worked with clients around New York.
 The clinic students had the opportunity to work on various matters for victims of cyberharassment and victims advocacy.